What is the cause of Heel Pain?

 Treatment of Heel Pain

-Examples of the range of treatments which help reduce and/or eliminate heel pain include; rest, stretching, strengthening, change in footwear, foot orthotics (arch supports), FMT (Foot Mobilisation Technique), injection therapy, and shock wave therapy.
+Examples of the range of treatments which help reduce and/or eliminate heel pain include; rest, stretching, strengthening, change in footwear, foot orthotics (arch supports), Foot Mobilisation, injection therapy, and shock wave therapy.

 Treatment of Heel Pain: Rest

 Reduced loading of the heel, for example avoiding weight bearing exercise and long walks, is recommended to help reduce heel pain.
 In the more acute cases it may be essential that the sufferer significantly reduces heel loading and this may require the use of walking crutches in order to ensure partial weight bearing, to promote healing and a reduction of heel pain.
 In the situation of sudden onset of heel pain, the sufferer should attend their local Accident and Emergency department to rule out a fracture of the heel bone.

 Application of an ice pack to the heel for short amount of time will help to reduce heel pain.
 Other sufferers find relief from rolling an ice bottle (keep a bottle of water in the freezer) under the arch of the foot and heel.

 The application of ice can help to slow down the rush of blood and fluids which travel to the heel when it is injured, and this helps to reduce heel pain.
 In addition, the cold temperature may reduce nerve sensations, thus reduce heel pain further.

 It is important not to apply ice directly to the skin or to apply the ice pack for periods longer than 15 to 20 minutes.
 If you are experiencing changes in sensation from the application of the ice pack then remove the ice and consult a doctor should your sensation not return to normal within 30 minutes.

 Stretching of the arch of the foot and the calf is advisable in order to help relieve heel pain, however it is important not to over stretch.
 It may be advisable to advise to stretch more gently, but more often.